LearnWeb3DAO/Merkle-Trees/README.md

 In the diagram above, let's think about what info must be given to the Verifier that will positively prove to the Verifier that `K` is part of the Merkle Tree.

-- Value of `K` itself (so Verifier can compute `H(K)` on it's own)
+- Value of `K` itself (so Verifier can compute `H(K)` on its own)
 - `H(L)`, so the verifier can compute `H(KL)`
 - `H(IJ)` so the verifier can compute `H(IJKL)`
 - `H(MNOP)` so the verifier can compute `H(IJKLMNOP)`
 - `H(ABCDEFGH)` so the verifier can compute `H(ABCDEFGHIJKLMNOP)`

-Again it is important to remember that only one given combination of nodes can generate this unique root `r` because the Merkle tree is a  `collision-resistant hash function` which means it is a hash function that given two inputs is almost impossible to produce the same output.
+Again, it is important to remember that only one given combination of nodes can generate this unique root `r` because the Merkle tree is a  `collision-resistant hash function` which means it is a hash function that given two inputs is almost impossible to produce the same output.

 For our given example, we only need to provide the following nodes to be able to prove that H[K] actually exists in our nodes:
 ![](https://i.imgur.com/nDe4iYS.png)